os-js/manual.os-js.org/src/v3/README.md

 This manual contains tutorials, articles, resources, developer information and guides on how to use OS.js.

-To try it out, check out the [official v3 online demo](https://demo.os-js.org/v3/). *Please note that this might be down for maintainence at times, or running an unstable version.*
+To try it out, check out the [official v3 online demo](https://demo.os-js.org/v3/). *Please note that this might be down for maintenance at times, or running an unstable version.*

 ![ScreenShot](https://www.os-js.org/screenshot.png)